 The cost of private equity investments includes all amounts paid to fund the subscription or acquisition of the investment to date.
-Investments in private equity funds are funded over time in response to capital calls from the private equity fund managers and cannot exceed the total committed amount.
+Investments in private equity funds are funded over time in response to capital calls from the private equity fund managers.